anniecherk/anniecherk.github.io/_posts/2017-06-05-System-Testing-Compiler.markdown

 The **benefits** of exhaustive tests is they thoroughly test constraints for at least small and relatively simple object sets.

 The **drawbacks** are that it's not feasible to use these tests for large object sets, and they don't test combinations of constraints.
 I also don't test different values except `red`.
-I know this seems sketchy... but with a little whitebox knowledge of the internals of the compiler, I don't think choice of value will trigger any (or many) bugs (knock on wood)
+This seems sketchy, but it blows up the search space for something that's treated very symmetrically inside the compiler.
+The random tests below *do* use different values, so I feel comfortable with that compromise. (knock on wood)

 <hr>